Our Scholarship application for 2023 IS NOW OPEN! Below is the link to the application.

 Kara Wong AAPI Scholarship: (2) $500 scholarship for a hard working, first generation Asian American Pacific Islander (AAPI) student.
 Eligible applicants must be 100% AAPI.
 Minimum 3.0 GPA is required as well as demonstrated financial need.
 Plans to attend a four-year college, community college or accredited vocational school.
 Applicants will be asked to please describe any obstacles you have overcome in order to be at this point in your life and what it means to you to be AAPI.

-The Elliott Charnow Music Scholarship: $1,000 awards to graduating instrumental music students.
+The Elliott Charnow Music Scholarship: $1,000 award to graduating instrumental music students.
 This scholarship has been created and is supported by the Charnow Family, their friends and CVHS Alumni Musicians to honor the legacy of Elliott Charnow, CVHS instrumental music teacher and director from 1964 through 1972.
 Elliott Charnow established – through his love of teaching and his personal example – an atmosphere of musical excellence.
 More importantly he taught his students cooperation and respect.
 He provided each student musician the tools to succeed as a team and encouraged the character building and bonding that comes from performing together.
 Graduating seniors who have participated in at least one of the various instrumental music performance ensembles – band, marching band, jazz band, string ensemble, orchestra – are encouraged to apply.
 Applicants must not only exhibit a level of musical talent and proficiency but must demonstrate their participation as a team player and positive role model.
 Applicants, please write a short essay describing how your involvement in the instrumental music program at CVHS has impacted your life and describe how your participation inspired your contribution to the program and to your fellow musicians.
-In addition, please submit a short video recording featuring your playing on your main ensemble instrument.
+In addition, please submit a short video recording featuring you playing your main ensemble instrument.”